StachevGleb/PowerBank21700x1/README.md

                      ---First lid version---

- -*First lidPowerBank21700x1.stl*
+ -*First lidPowerBank21700x1*

-  -*ledForFirstLid.stl (Seems to be printed with transparent filament to make visible your leds light.)*
+  -*ledForFirstLid (Seems to be printed with transparent filament to make visible your leds light.)*

    -*USB 5V 2A Boost Module (https://a.aliexpress.com/_msZW8xi).*

                      ---OR Second lid version---

- -*Second lidPowerBank21700x1.stl*
+ -*Second lidPowerBank21700x1*

-  -*ledForSecondLid.stl (Seems to be printed with transparent filament to make visible your leds light.)*
+  -*ledForSecondLid (Seems to be printed with transparent filament to make visible your leds light.)*

-   -*buttonForSecondLid.stl*
+   -*buttonForSecondLid*

    -*USB 5V 3.1A Boost Module (https://a.aliexpress.com/_mK6N380).*